KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 39) Structured lists of all KB highlights, both simple and in JSON and XML
-39) Next, let's look at lists and tables.
+Next, let's look at lists and tables.
 The [list of highlights](https://www.kb.nl/galerij/digitale-topstukken) on the KB website is only availabe as HTML.
 For effective reuse you'd prefer it in a structured and open format such as JSON, XML or RDF.
 Let's look how we can request **structured lists of KB highlights, both simple and more elaborate** from the Wikidata query service:

 - *Simple list*, using [this query](https://w.wiki/3FWz):
    ```sparql